 Having said that, we shouldn’t neglect the artistic side of the GIF and its hybrids.
-There is a whole subculture of GIF authors who mediate on existing content and create them as a stand alone art installations.
+There is a whole subculture of GIF authors who mediate on existing content and create them as a stand-alone art installation.

 GIF supports 8 bits per pixel in every image.
 Thus, each variety of color has its tonal variation which produces the final 256 colors.
 This means that GIF supports animated pictures which can have a maximum of 256 colors for each individual frame.
 Sadly, this limitation makes complex animations twitchy and transitions less subtle.
 But, in the end, it does not derogate GIF’s popularity whatsoever.

-The biggest advantage of GIF as oppose to video is compression.
-With video, if you scale down the resolution and size you loose dramatically on the display quality.
-GIF on the other hand, uses lossless data compression called Lempel–Ziv–Welch.
-It reduces the file size, but doesn’t taint the display quality.
+The biggest advantage of GIF as opposed to video is compression.
+With video, if you scale down the resolution and size you lose dramatically on the display quality.
+GIF, on the other hand, uses lossless data compression called Lempel–Ziv–Welch.
+It reduces the file size but doesn’t taint the display quality.

 Remember Netscape?
-This web browser giant of the past era, published GIF 2.0 version in September 1995.
+This web browser giant of the past era published GIF 2.0 version in September 1995.
 GIF 2.0 supported the use of animation on the web as a display of simple animations.
-The ability to read data storage content and the fact that even a partially downloaded content provided something recognizable, was a major jolt to GIF’s popularity and general use.
+The ability to read data storage content and the fact that even partially downloaded content provided something recognizable was a major jolt to GIF’s popularity and general use.

-The pivotal year for GIF was 1998., when Netscape decided to incorporate loopable GIFs inside of their browser.
+The pivotal year for GIF was 1998. when Netscape decided to incorporate loopable GIFs inside of their browser.
 Some say that without this GIF would be devoured by jpeg and png format.
-Especially after its maker had a stroke in the mid 1990’s and the company was acquired by AOL where the format became part of public domain.
+Especially after its maker had a stroke in the mid-1990s and the company was acquired by AOL where the format became part of the public domain.

 FIRST PUBLIC USE

-First known project for GIF use was an online newsletter called GIF news.
-It was distributed through BBSs (Buletin board system) from 1988. until 1993. on a bimonthly basis.
+The first known project for GIF use was an online newsletter called GIF news.
+It was distributed through BBSs (Bulletin board system) in 1988. until 1993. on a bimonthly basis.

 First major tipping point for GIF was 1990.
 When it became a part of classic animation with transparent background, thus it could be used in various graphics contexts.

 Olia Lialina is a digital media artist from Russia.
 She is considered the pioneer in art experimenting with GIF medium.
 She started all the way back in 1997.
-One of hers first projects was an online drama ‘Agatha Appears’ which was written in HTML 3.2 for Netscape.
-One of the main features in her project was the motion of the avatar over the internet.
-The illusion of movement continued even when users clicked on different links inside of the story.
-The author herself stated that originally she had video as a format in mind, but in that era GIF was the only way to move pictures inside web browsers.
+One of her first projects was an online drama ‘Agatha Appears’ which was written in HTML 3.2 for Netscape.
+One of the main features of her project was the motion of the avatar over the internet.
+The illusion of movement continued even when users clicked on different links inside the story.
+The author herself stated that originally she had video as a format in mind, but in that era, GIF was the only way to move pictures inside web browsers.

-Second major tipping point came in the year 2000 when Myspace was dominating the social networks realm.
-Who can forget its glitter effect and sparkling backgrounds.
+The second major tipping point came in the year 2000 when Myspace was dominating the social networks realm.
+Who can forget its glitter effect and sparkling backgrounds?
 GIF was at home in such an environment.
-After Myspace, Tumblr became the stepfather of GIF and to this day is a go-to platform for exchange and promotion of the format.
+After Myspace, Tumblr became the stepfather of GIF and to this day is a go-to platform for the exchange and promotion of the format.

-The second wave of GIF popularity swooped us in 2012. during London summer olympics.
-The media used GIF as lighting fast method to spread results and related news.
-On the same year GIF was chosen as word of the year by Press Lexiograpes.
+The second wave of GIF popularity swooped us in 2012. during the London Summer Olympics.
+The media used GIF as a lighting fast method to spread results and related news.
+In the same year GIF was chosen as the word of the year by Press Lexiograpes.
 They said it is “a tool with serious applications including research and journalism”.
 Social network giants, Facebook & Twitter, did not support GIF at that time, but couldn’t neglect the massive interest and usability, so they opened the door to GIF animation in 2015.
-They even incorporated it inside their chat apps as a default element which can, through pop culture and new media interpretation, convey the symbolic value of person’s emotional state.
+They even incorporated it inside their chat apps as a default element which can, through pop culture and new media interpretation, convey the symbolic value of a person’s emotional state.

 Today, even mobile technology tries to embrace GIF.
 Developers have to adjust their platforms in order to be able to reproduce the popular format.
-There are multiple apps which are trying to manipulate GIF and in the end give users the tools to express themselves accordingly.
+There are multiple apps that are trying to manipulate GIF and in the end, give users the tools to express themselves accordingly.
 Some of the tools are GIF Shop, Gifx, 5SecondsApp, Flixel, Gifboom, Cinemagram…

 THE EVERLASTING PRONUNCIATION DEBATE

-Even to this day the Internet community vigorously debates on the subject of proper pronunciation of the word GIF.
+Even to this day the Internet community vigorously debates the subject of the proper pronunciation of the word GIF.
 The creator of the GIF graphics file format himself says it should be articulated as /ˈdʒɪf/ jif.
 His intention was to familiarize the general public to the format and bring it to everyday use.
-So he used the name similar to popular peanut butter brand ‘Jif’.
-The majority of people pronounces it as /ˈɡɪf/ ghif and even in most lexicons you will find both variations of the name.
+So he used a name similar to the popular peanut butter brand ‘Jif’.
+The majority of people pronounce it as /ˈɡɪf/ ghif and even in most lexicons, you will find both variations of the name.
 The severe polemics resurfaced in 2013 during Webby Awards, when Steve Wilhite received a lifetime achievement award.
 During his speech he referred to GIF as he originally envisioned – /ˈdʒɪf/ Jif.
 This shook the online community and triggered an avalanche of discussions and articles on the subject matter.